 Seat Belt Awareness Course – Devon & Cornwall Police in partnership with the TTC Group and in association with NDORS (National Driver Offender Retraining Scheme) have developed a Seat Belt Awareness Course to give the driver the opportunity to complete an educational workshop as an alternative to paying a fine, if they have been caught driving without wearing a seat belt.

-Driver Alertness – As an alternative to court prosecution the Police can refer drivers to the scheme who are deemed to have been involved in ‘driving without due care and attention’ incidents.
+Safe and Considerate Driving – As an alternative to court prosecution the Police can refer drivers to the scheme who are deemed to have been involved in ‘driving without due care and attention’ incidents.

 RIDE (Rider Intervention Developing Experience) – The RIDE Scheme has been designed as an intervention for those motorcyclists whose behaviour has been brought to the attention of the Police.